SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjVTheory/ObjVTheory.md

 - `Class` is an instance of itself, and, directly or indirectly, all other metaclasses are instances of `Class`.

-We will see later the implication of this self instantiation at the level of the class structure itself.
+We will see later the implication of this self-instantiation at the level of the class structure itself.

 ### Understanding metaclasses